 At Quanta Collectiv, I focus on traditional still architectural photography on the ground or from a helicopter when necessary.
 I work with skilled outside partners, such as my friend and past business partner, Casey Braunger, to provide high end drone and video work.

 I enjoy shooting and editing equally and for different reasons.
 Shoot days are energy filled, highly collaborative and creative.
 It's great when clients join me on site and I'm always open to feedback as we work.
 We're all exhausted by the end of the day–but it's a good kind of tired.

-At Quanta Collectiv, Cheryl focuses on traditional still architectural photography.
-She enjoys working with a diverse range of models to reveal how people interact organically in their environment.
-The inclusionary energy Cheryl brings to the shoot sparks candid enthusiasm from even the most stoic of models.
-Cheryl is your primary point person for proposals, scheduling, project management
+I enjoy working with a diverse range of models (who I'm happy to recruit) to reveal how people interact organically in their environment.
+I bring an inclusionary energy to the photoshoot which sparks candid enthusiasm from even the most stoic.

 I regularly use artificial lighting to compliment what the natural light is already doing beautifully.

 The production phase generally takes a couple weeks and is the realization of all the creativity expressed on site.
 Editing feels much like painting and it's easy to loose myself in a scene.
 It's like watching a mystery unfold with each layer that I unveil in Photoshop.